 For this pose, ask couples to touch noses.

 What I love about this one is it never fails to make them laugh!
 Spontaneous moments that you can’t plan will naturally follow, so make sure you’re ready to capture them!

 I love this pose because it’s a more casual version of everyone lined up for the camera.

 Stand up and shoot down on a seated family.
 As well as being a variation on the wide shot, it’s a perspective that lends itself perfectly to candid moments between family members.

-If you’re height challenged, you might need a chair or a small step ladder…just be careful!
+If you’re height-challenged, you might need a chair or a small step ladder…just be careful!
 (I’m afraid of heights and really clumsy so I get jelly legs just thinking about it!).

-If legs are pointing directly toward the lens and you’re shooting with a wide angle lens, it will distort the size of her legs in relation to the rest of her body.
+Tech Tip: Watch your angles!
+This shot is best-taken side on.
+If your legs are pointing directly toward the lens and you’re shooting with a wide-angle lens, it will distort the size of her legs in relation to the rest of her body.